brooklynrail/brooklynrail-platform/content/people/jill-h-casid.md

   which is in Spanish translation (Metales Pesados, 2022), and the co-edited collection _Art History in the Wake of the Global Turn_ (Yale, 2014).
-Casid’s artwork has been exhibited nationally and internationally, most recently at the Ford Foundation Gallery in New York. "
+Casid’s artwork has been exhibited nationally and internationally, most recently at the steirischerherbst ‘23 in Graz. "
 portraits:
   - media: 2024/02/jill-h-casid
 rail_contributor_url: https://brooklynrail.org/contributor/Jill-H-Casid